 AI enforces the process.
 The team member owns the decision.

-The assistant doesn't set salary policy -- it applies it.
+The assistant applies salary policy consistently across every hire.
 Every calculation, every label, every anchor assignment traces back to the FY26 Salary Bands and the Salary Generation SOP.
-AI ensures the right questions are asked in the right order and that nothing is skipped.
+AI ensures the right questions are asked in the right order with nothing skipped.

 Process consistency